 Note that renaming of XMP sidecar files containing metadata is automatically handled by FotoStation whether this option is enabled or not.

 Changing the file extension

 The Rename file sub action can also be used for changing the extension of files.
-Keep in mind that changing the file extension may make the file open in another application, since both Windows and to some extent Mac OS rely on a file’s extension to determine which application it should open in.
+Changing the file extension might open the file in another application since both Windows and, to some extent, Mac OS rely on a file’s extension to determine which application it should open in.

-To change the extension of the files processed by the action, click on Change file extension to and enter a file extension in the text field below, omitting the dot.
-Typically the file extension is three characters long, but you may make a longer or shorter extension if you like.
+To change the extension of the files processed by the action, select Change file extension to and enter a file extension in the text field below, omitting the dot.
+Typically the file extension is three characters long, but you can have a longer or shorter extension if you like.